Navigation

 Six tips to help you keep running

-Try these six science-backed ways that will help you make running a habit that sticks.
+Try these six science-backed ways to help make running a regular part of your routine.

 1. Try temptation bundling

-Temptation bundling involves pairing something that you already enjoy with something you know you should do but may seem less fun.
-A good example would be taking time out to listen to a podcast (enjoyable) while you go for a run (perhaps less enjoyable).
+Temptation bundling involves pairing something that you already enjoy with something you know you should do, but may seem less fun.
+A good example would be listening to a podcast (enjoyable) while you go for a run (perhaps less enjoyable).

 Doing something you ‘want’ at the same time as something you think you ‘should’ be doing, can be a win-win situation.
-Firstly, it can reduce feeling guilty for doing something indulgent.
+Firstly, it can reduce feeling of guilt for doing something indulgent.
 Secondly, it will distract you from any discomfort you feel from doing a more effortful task.

 Try it!

-If you like listening to podcasts or music while you run but are finding it hard to stay motivated, switch things up.
-Try lining up a new playlist or saving up a new episode of your favourite podcast series to increase the indulgence level and entice you back in.
+If you like listening to podcasts or music while you run but find it hard to stay motivated, switch things up.
+Try lining up a new playlist or saving a new episode of your favourite podcast series to increase the indulgence level and entice you back in.

 Natalie runs two to three days a week and tends to listen to podcasts instead of music.
 “I really look forward to listening to the next episode of a podcast.
 This is what gives me the extra push I need to go out on a run.
-Once I’m out, I enjoy the run too, but temptation bundling definitely works for me.
-I’ve been really enjoying the ‘Obsessed with Line of Duty’ podcast!”
+Once I’m out, I enjoy the run too, but temptation bundling definitely works for me.”

-Graham has downloaded the app ‘Zombie, Run!’ to keep him on his toes.
+Graham has downloaded the app ‘Zombies, Run!’.
 “Using the app, you listen along to an interactive story that sees you running away from zombies and collecting supplies to build a camp.
 It’s a lot of fun, and for someone like me who likes computer games, it really appeals.
 You get the feeling of doing something playful and enjoyable every time you head out for a run.”

 2. Piggyback off an existing habit